-The first Cinematography moving pictures were shown Limerick in May 1897 in the Theatre Royal.
+The first Cinematography moving pictures were shown in Limerick city in May 1897 in the Theatre Royal, Henry Street.

 Up until the 1970s Limerick cinemas were a very important form of entertainment and as such there were many kinds catering to the varied population.
-Almost each district had its own cinema showing both the popular movies of the time as well as repeats from the past.
+Almost each district had its own cinema, showing both the popular movies of the time and repeats from the past.

-The cinemas were not only used as movie theatres but as concert halls and dance venues.
-In the 1950s some of the Limerick cinemas were renowned for there “flea-pits” sections of the cinemas that were so dirty that you were bound to leave with a bite or two from some marauding insect.
+The cinemas were not only used as film theatres, but as concert halls and dance venues.
+In the 1950s, some Limerick cinemas were renowned for their “flea-pits” sections of the cinemas that were so dirty that you were bound to leave with a bite or two from some marauding insect.

 Athenaeum in Cecil Street was closed and reopened as The Royal Cinema in November 17, 1947.
 There was seating for 600 patrons.
 The first film shown was Cole Porter’s smash hit musical NIGHT AND DAY with Cary Grant, Jane Wyman and Dorothy Malone.
 The Royal Cinema closed in 1985.

 This was on North Sexton Street in Thomondgate, it was owned by the O’Donoghue family who also owned a bakery across the street.
 It was a two tiered cinema with wooden benches on the floor and plush seats on the balcony.
 It only ran for ten years from 1958 until 1968.

 This was on the corner of Henry Street and Shannon Street and arrived in Easter 1940s.

 This was on O’Connell Street and closed in the early 1950s.
 The building now houses the Belltable Arts Centre.

 This was a cinema that opened on Broad street in 1919, where Phelan’s upholstery shop stood in later years.
 It was up for sale in 1929 and 1934, no notices of films were posted in the Limerick Leader during this period, so it is presumed it stopped showing films in 1929.

 Grand Central Cinema/Central Studio Cinema

-Grand Central, Later known as the Central Studios situated on Bedford Row, the building in which it stood was originally built as a Primitive Wesleyan Methodist preaching house in 1812.
+Grand Central Cinema opened in 1922, situated on Bedford Row, the building in which it stood was originally built as a Primitive Wesleyan Methodist preaching house in 1812.
 The façade of the church has become integrated with the new development on Bedford Row.